BenZed/benzed-ts/packages/presenter/markdown/03-templates.md

 <!-- @Prompt -->

 So, if Brodie were setting up `Gears` for *Bird Girl Season 3*, he'd ask Ben to create a template called an `Asset`.
 An Asset must consist of a Preview folder, which can contain images or video files.
 An asset must have a Harmony folder, consisting of harmony files.
-We're not going to go and validate the entire harmony file structure, so he'd just say declare the folder as loose, meaning it'll take anything.
 He'd declare a couple of data types, say `Priority`, `Episode`.

 <!-- @Section clear -->